lannes/Flutter-AdaptiveCards/example/README.md

 # Open Items

 * `GenericListPage` doesn't support enable/disable markdown.
 Fixing this could get rid of more of the sample page drivers
+* `Network via Assets` works in web but not in Android mobile